embumila/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Compute the square value of all  intergers of a matrix using map
+Delete key with specific value in a dictionary